 We know that there is great concern for the spread of COVID-19 and what that means for childcare staff, parents and children.
 We want to provide you with adequate resources on how to deal with current concerns.

 Minnesota Childcare Provider Hotline: 1-888-234-1268

-Governor Walz signed Executive Order, 20-20, that now enforces a stay at home for all Minnesotans.
-This has been added to his previous Executive Order, 20-02 that temporarily closed restaurants and bars.
+Governor Walz has extended his Executive Order, 20-20, enforcing ‘stay at home’ orders for all Minnesotans until May 18th.
+However, with this extension he is releasing some restrictions for certain businesses, given that they adhere to social distancing guidelines and safety measures.
 However, he is encouraging childcare centers to remain open in this time.
 Below is advice and helpful steps for childcare centers and staff during this unprecedented time:

 |For any providers who choose to stay open during this time, if your staff are ill, and need to be tested for COVID-19, we will prioritize the testing of these staff in our lab.
 Also, if you do stay open, we encourage you to prioritize serving children of health care and emergency workers.
 We would ask:|

 -If a family does not include health care or emergency workers, ask them to keep their children home or use a family, friend or neighbor to provide care in order to make capacity for new families.